Elastic On-Device LLM Service: Introduction

-In a realistic LLM service with elastic feature, an app sends a prompt to the service as well as the SLO expected, and the LLM service needs to provide the highest text generation quality without failing the SLO.
+Ideally, a request is sent to the elastic LLM with its prompt as well as the SLO expected, and the LLM needs to provide the highest text generation quality without failing the SLO.
 Fundamentally differing from prior work that elasticize CNNs in pre-LLM era~\cite{wen2023adaptivenetpostdeploymentneuralarchitecture, Han_2021, Fang_2018, fang2023depgraph}, a key opportunity in our system model is that, \textit{both model and input (prompts) dimensions of the LLM can be elasticized}.
-Through multi-scale LLM pruning technique~\cite{xia2024shearedllamaacceleratinglanguage, ma2023llmpruner, sun2024simpleeffectivepruningapproach}, one can get a crucial subset of weights that running at different speed; similarly, through a small language model that scores the importance of each input token~\cite{jiang-etal-2024-longllmlingua, wu2024llmlingua2, modarressi-etal-2022-adapler}, one can prune the prompt into different lengths on demand.
+Through multi-scale LLM pruning technique~\cite{xia2024shearedllamaacceleratinglanguage, ma2023llmpruner, sun2024simpleeffectivepruningapproach}, one can get a crucial subset of weights that running at different speed; similarly, through scoring the importance of each input token~\cite{jiang-etal-2024-longllmlingua, wu2024llmlingua2, modarressi-etal-2022-adapler}, one can prune the prompt into different lengths on demand.
 In both ways, LLM accuracy is sacrificed for faster text generation in a flexible manner.
 Our pilot experiments in $\S$\ref{subsec: opportunity} explore how each dimension of elasticity impacts the LLM inference latency: TTFT (often more time consuming and requires higher elasticity) is proportional to both the prompt length and the model size; TPOT is mainly proportional to the model size with the help of KV cache~\cite{kwon2023efficientmemorymanagementlarge}.